-Inspired by the closure of museums and art galleries caused by the current pandemic, Nigel Jarrett takes a closer look at two French paintings of women in blue, Corot’s The Woman in Blue and Renoir’s La Parisienne.
+Inspired by the closure of museums and art galleries caused by the current lockdown, Nigel Jarrett takes a closer look at two French paintings of women in blue, Corot’s The Woman in Blue and Renoir’s La Parisienne.

 A pandemic lockdown affords opportunities for two distinct but related activities: the summoning of one’s capacity for survival and self-protection and the remembrance of what one is missing.
 They are related through meditation: survival beyond the practical steps needed to accomplish it turns one inwards to the self as something vulnerable and at risk, while consideration of what one is temporarily deprived of involves a deeper appreciation.
 This is always an existential position, its pandemical specifics defined by what will be temporary removal and loss.
 That such an experience can also prompt and encourage re-evaluation at a distance seems self-evident: what we are used to but for the time being set apart from not only feeds the desire for re-acquaintance but also the expenditure of a more detailed and objective assessment.